June 22 – 28, 2026 | Philharmonie Berlin, Kammermusiksaal

 The concert of the academy will take place in the beautiful Kammermusiksaal of the Philharmonie Berlin and will be part of the official program of the Philharmonie.

-The venues for the rehearsals will be announced soon.
+The venues for the rehearsals will be in Berlin-Schöneberg:

 What costs are involved?